oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

+## Maintainer duties
+- Participate in triaging issues/PRs (see [rota](https://github.com/oppia/oppia/wiki/Instructions-for-Maintainers#rota-for-triaging-issuesprs) below)
+- Do code reviews
+- Within your given area of responsibility:
+  - Figure out what needs to get done
+  - Ensure progress is being made
+  - Ensure that contributors aren’t blocked.
+If you can't easily solve a problem, feel free to escalate it to a tech lead or another maintainer

 ## General
 1. Please ensure that your "Settings > Notification center" page is set to send you activity notifications, so that you're aware of all activity on the repository.
 2. When you get an email saying that a pull request has been made, go to GitHub and assign it to someone.
 Before doing so, ensure that the requester is a member of the Committers team (which means they've signed the CLA).